eblot/pyftdi/_sources/urlscheme.rst.txt

 Note that if there's only one FTDI device connected to the host, the FTDI URL can be as simple as ``ftdi:///n``, where n is the FTDI port to use, starting from 1.

+You may also select a FTDI device by its sole serial number, *e.g.*
+`ftdi://::serial/1`.

 URL-based methods to open a connection: